WoongDemianPark/HRI/README.md

 # 2. Mic Array Module Setting

 ## 2.1.
-Download the "Seeed-Voicecard" module in HRI folder.
+Download or clone the "seeed-voicecard" module in HRI folder.

 * This module is only used when a firmware update is required.
 </br>